neutrinojs/neutrino/packages/neutrino-preset-airbnb-base/README.md

 module.exports = api.eslintrc();
 ```

-Projects authors may also face the problem when their code editor lints all files in the project and highlights errors in all of them.
-It ignores Neutrino `include` and `exclude` options.
-This is because editors use CLI to call ESLint instead of Neutrino infrastructure.
+Projects may face a problem when their editor or IDE lints all files and highlights errors that were normally excluded from source, i.e. Neutrino's `include` and `exclude` options.
+This is because the ESLint CLI does not have a way to specify included and excluded files from configuration.
+If you still wish to use ESLint's CLI for linting, consider setting [CLI flags](http://eslint.org/docs/user-guide/command-line-interface#options) or using an [eslintignore](http://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) to choose which files to include or exclude from linting.

-Unfortunatly ESlint doesn't provide possibility to configure ignored paths from `.neutrino.js` to exclude them from linting.
+Unfortunately ESlint doesn't provide possibility to configure ignored paths from `.neutrino.js` to exclude them from linting.
 Projects authors should define this manually in their project root directory in `.eslintignore` file.

 *.eslintignore:*